← All Calculators

 Lease Deduction Schedule

 Important: This calculator provides estimates based on CRA published limits.
 Actual deductions depend on your specific situation, including whether the vehicle is used for employment or self-employment, and other factors.
 Consult with a tax professional for personalized advice.
-Book a free consultation.
+Book a consultation.

 How CRA Vehicle Write-Offs Work